By China specialist Cheryl

 Holidays in Yunnan province

 This is the area of China I most enjoy visiting.
-It’s very different culturally to the rest of the country — over half of China’s 56 ethnic minorities live here, and there are influences from Laos, Vietnam and Burma, which border the province to the south and west.
+It’s very different culturally to the rest of the country — over half of China’s 56 ethnic minorities live here, and there are influences from Laos, Vietnam and Myanmar, which border the province to the south and west.
 Its landscapes range from rolling green hills to snow-covered mountains as you approach the Himalayan foothills, catering well to hikers.

 Dali, Yunnan’s historic city